“Body Brokers” 2021 Netflix Movie Release Informs Those Struggling with Addiction on What to be Aware of Prior to Entering Rehab

 - What types of therapy programs are offered (i.e., Behavioral, Medicinal, Activities, Support Groups, One-on-One Counseling, and so forth)?

-- How long has the treatment center been opened for?
+- How long has the treatment center been open?

 - Review and research the treatment center’s accreditations.